Duugu/WoW-Login-Tool/readme.txt

 Open the Excel spreadsheet data\localization\translations.xlsx in your WoW Login Tool folder and follow the instructions on the Instructions tab.

 # Release Notes
+	r1.15
+		- Second try to fix the Retail Outdated Addons bug.

 	r1.14
 		- Fixed a bug with the Outdated Addons warning in Retail that should be auto clicked away by the tool.